Biological foundations of behavior WF-ZPS-N-BPZ

 Learning outcomes

-KNOWLEDGE: After completing the course, the student should have knowledge of ethology, sociobiology, psychophysiology, evolutionary psychology and behavioral genetics, enabling him / her to explain the causes of human behavior in the context of psychological adaptations, understood as psychological mechanisms developed in the course of evolution.
+- has knowledge (knows and understands) in the field of ethology, sociobiology, psychophysiology, evolutionary psychology and behavioral genetics, enabling him/her to explain the causes of human behaviour in the context of mental adaptations, understood as psychological mechanisms developed in the course of evolution (W1).

 Assessment criteria